RandomCouch/ARGame/README.md

 Packages used:

-ARFoundation - Used to implement AR functionality
+ARFoundation - Used to implement AR functionality for both Android and iOS, however this project was only developed and tested on Android, but attempting an iOS build is welcome.

 How to play :